 What does it mean to die to self?
 From the time we are born, we are inclined to rebel.
 Our sinful, human nature longs to be independent of any form of rule or authority.
 We want to do our own thing – do what makes us happy.
 I see this with my daughters.
-The second they could speak, I heard the word ‘no.’ My youngest sees me with her pajamas and her first instinct is to run as far away from me as she can.
-And then I practically have to tackle her before I can get her to stand still long enough to get her ready for bed.
+The second they could speak, I heard the word ‘no.’ My youngest sees me holding her pajamas at bedtime and her first instinct is to run as far away from me as she can.
+And then I practically have to tackle her before I can get her to stand still long enough to get her ready for bed!

 I suppose this is what Jesus meant when He asked us to pick up our cross daily and follow Him.
 His victory on the cross meant our freedom, and with that freedom, we choose to give each day back to Him.
 It’s a life of surrender.